lily-coder/metrics-webapp/README.md

 # Metrics Web App

-> In this task, we are working with the real live data from API.
-Our task is to : .
-The application will allow users to : .
+> In this task, I am working with the real live data from [diseases](https://disease.sh/) API.
+My task is to display the COVID-19 data in Africa: .
+The application will allow users to view the COVID-19 cases in countries in Africa

 [screenshot](./App.PNG)